TrashMonks/qud-wiki/CONTRIBUTING.md

     * Find Python in your downloads, and install it.
 MAKE SURE TO CHECK THE BOX TO ADD IT TO YOUR PATH!
 THIS IS VERY IMPORTANT.

 4. Download the Tiles.
+    * To get an up to date version of all the tiles, run [brinedump](https://github.com/TrashMonks/brinedump brinedump) on your game.
+The tiles will be located in Caves of Qud's base folder.
-    * Click [this download link](https://www.dropbox.com/s/3hub59uoiamz0vq/caves-of-qud-tiles-200.71.zip?dl=1) to access a zip file containing all the tiles from the game.
+    * For people of minimal effort, [this download link](https://www.dropbox.com/s/3hub59uoiamz0vq/caves-of-qud-tiles-200.71.zip?dl=1) is a zip file containing most of the tiles from the game.
     * Once again, go to your downloads folder and, once it is finished downloading, right click on the file (which should be called `caves-of-qud-tiles-200.71.zip`) and click "Extract All".
     * You should now be asked to select the files' destination.
 Type in the file location from earlier and press enter.
 This will take a while.
 When this is done, you should have a "Textures" folder in your project directory.

 5. Bot credentials.
-    * PM syntaxaire on Discord and ask for bot credentials.
+    * PM syntaxaire/Dij on Discord and ask for bot credentials.
 They might need your username on wiki.cavesofqud.com.
 The bot credentials are used because all bot edits are done from the same account which is marked as a bot.
     * Copy `wiki.yml.example` to `wiki.yml` and edit it to include your own details.
+You should only be touching username, password, and operator.

 6. Run the App
     * Open your terminal.
 On Mac you can look for an application called "Terminal" in your applications, on Windows you can search for "Command Prompt".
 Either way, start the app.